wibitchain/dslink/docs/protocol.md

 ```

 ## Merkle Root Hash Inclusion
-Sidetree _anchor file_ also includes the root hash of a Merkle tree constructed using the hashes of batched operations.
+DsLink _anchor file_ also includes the root hash of a Merkle tree constructed using the hashes of batched operations.

 The main protocol does *not* rely on the root hash to operate and the usefulness of the Merkle root is still being discussed, but since this hash is small, stored off-chain, and cheap to compute and store, we do.
 There is an opportunity for an API or service to return a concise receipt (proof) for a given operation such that this operation can be cryptographically proven to be part of a batch without the need of the entire batch file.
 Note this receipt cannot be provided in the response of the operation request because Merkle tree construction happens asynchronously when the final batch is formed.

-Specifically, Sidetree uses an unbalanced Merkle tree construction to handle the (most common) case where the number of operations in a batch is not mathematically a power of 2: a series of uniquely sized balanced Merkle trees is formed where operations with lower index in the list of operations form larger trees; then the smallest balanced subtree is merged with the next-sized balanced subtree recursively to form the final Merkle tree.
+Specifically, DsLink uses an unbalanced Merkle tree construction to handle the (most common) case where the number of operations in a batch is not mathematically a power of 2: a series of uniquely sized balanced Merkle trees is formed where operations with lower index in the list of operations form larger trees; then the smallest balanced subtree is merged with the next-sized balanced subtree recursively to form the final Merkle tree.

 ### Sidetree Operation Batching Examples
 The following illustrates the construction of the Merkle tree with an array of 6 operations: